 OnlineAccess uses an integrated security system to protect your account data from exposure to unauthorized persons.
-This system is a three-tiered security policy that governs all aspects of the OnlineAccess service.
+This system is a multi-factor security policy that governs all aspects of the OnlineAccess service.
 Each tier governs a unique aspect of your OnlineAccess session and transactions with the Credit Union.
-These policies form a rigid security implementation that enables members to conduct business with the Credit Union via the Internet with an extremely high degree of security.
+These policies form a rigid security implementation that enables you to conduct business with the Credit Union via the Internet with an extremely high degree of security.
 At no time does anyone from the outside world have access to the Credit Union's database via the Internet.
 Any and all requests for data must pass through two distinct validation and control centers.
 Each request and answer is logged at each stop through the firewall.
 Additionally, any suspicious activity is logged and causes an alarm.

 Your personal account also has two additional layers of security surrounding it.
 First, your Login ID (Account #) and Password (PIN) which are specific to your account and can be changed by you for added security.
 Second, is a one-time use verification code.
 The verification code can be delivered to you via a text message or a call to a phone number you have stored in OnlineAccess.
 The OnlineAccess system will automatically lock access to your account should several unsuccessful attempts to access your account be made.